Aglio e Olio - A Traditional Italian Pasta Dish.

 Can also top with Sausage, chicken or veal.

-After perfecting the blend of olive oil, garlic and pepper, you may want to try the tomato as an additonal ingredient for a different flavor either cooking in the oil or as a garnish.
+After perfecting the blend of olive oil, garlic and pepper, you may want to try the tomato as an additional ingredient for a different flavor either cooking in the oil or as a garnish.

 Make your own Aglio e Olio pasta.